Skip to content

 Then I opened the front door.

 The handle clipped the front corner.
 Just enough to leave a faint dent in the wood and a louder dent in my ego.
-That sound.
-Wood meeting metal.
-A reminder that placement isn’t styling.
+That sound, wood meeting metal, is a reminder that placement isn’t styling.
 It’s physics.
 It’s traffic.
 It’s the way you move through your own home when you’re carrying two bags of groceries and your phone is wedged under your chin.

 There’s no in-between.